The ego-track of Neville Yeadon (continued):

 Come on, don't waste time with thoughts like that, I reprove myself: you know perfectly well you can't pass up this chance for knowledge.
 All right, you don't know what the enemy is up to, but then he isn't able to size you up, either.
 He's a powerful hybrid but then perhaps so are you, Neville/Nyav with your native Uranian guts and your sneaky Terran cowardice.
 Who knows, you could be a winning combination.
 So go for it, take what's offered, don't run away from this place.
 Master it.

-"May we leave you now, Daon N-Y?" asks Lanok in a quiet, respectful tone, while his armed escort wait at attention.
+"May we leave you now, Daon N-Y?" asks Lanok in a quiet, respectful tone, while his armed escort, still in the elevator cage, wait at attention.

-I give a start; I had not noticed his quiet glide to my side.
+I give a start; I had not noticed Lanok's quiet glide to my side.
 "What..."
 I begin.

 He adds understandingly, "Dittri will stay to maintain the living quarters for you.
 If you want further help, I am on call: just press that green button" (he points at one of the consoles); "it clears the speaking-tube."